Moretti sparks No. 12 Texas Tech in 2nd half of 72-57 win - WHIZ News

-Freshmen Terrence Shannon Jr. and Jahmi’us Ramsey each scored 13 points for the Red Raiders (4-0).
+“We weren’t scoring the ball very well in first half,” Moretti said.
+“We weren’t shooting the ball very well throughout the whole game actually.
+I think it was a game change moment.
+I got to give credit to my teammates.
+They found me at the right moment.”

-The Red Raiders were only up by 35-32 with just under 12 minutes left, and Tennessee State (3-2) had just missed a potential tying 3-pointer, before Moretti sparked the home team.
-The guard, the only returning starter after Tech went to the national championship game last season, had a pair of 3-pointers in a 10-3 run.
-Tech added 11 points in a row soon after that.
+The Red Raiders (4-0) were only up by 35-32 with just under 12 minutes left, and Tennessee State (3-2) had just missed a potential tying 3-pointer, before Moretti sparked the home team.
+The junior guard from Italy had a pair of 3-pointers while scoring eight points in a row in a 10-3 run.
+Tech added 11 points in a row, including six free throws, soon after that.

+Freshmen Terrence Shannon Jr. and Jahmi’us Ramsey each scored 13 points for Texas Tech.
+Ramsey, their leading scorer at 17.5 points a game, was only 4-of-13 shooting and missed all six of his 3-point attempts but made 5 of 6 free throws.
+Shannon was 2 of 7 from the field and 7 of 8 at the line.

+“I would much rather learn lessons after a victory than after a defeat,” Red Raiders coach Chris Beard said.
+“I like the fact that we’re in a close game tonight.
+I like the fact that we had to make some plays and we had some valuable timeouts.
+We had some guys step up and those guys got a taste of what the next two or three months are going to be like … three or four months.”

-The Red Raiders, who never trailed, ended up leading by as many as 18 points late despite shooting only 34% (17 of 50 field goals).
+The Red Raiders, who never trailed, ended up leading by as many as 18 points late despite shooting only 34%.
+They made 32 of 38 free throws overall, 21 of 25 in the second half.

-Ravel Moody had 12 points to lead Tennessee State, which shot 35% (18 of 51).
-Wesley Harris and Shakem Johnson each scored 10 points.

 Kyler Edwards added 10 points for Texas Tech, making up for his 1-of-11 shooting from the field by making all eight of his free throws.
 Chris Clark was scoreless while taking only one shot in 26 minutes, but he had 12 rebounds and four assists.